SynDaverCO/symple-slicer/src-app/config/profiles/README.md

 scripts              | desktop    | G-code scripts
 settings             | both       | Settings for Cura Engine

-Refer to [print_profiles/example_with_comments.toml] for more examples and descriptions of the fields in each section.
+Refer to the following examples file for descriptions of the fields in each section:

+* [machine_profiles/example_with_comments.toml]
+* [print_profiles/example_with_comments.toml]

+Note that sections and fields can appear in any profile file, regardless of type.
+Where it makes sense to do so depends on what you are trying to acheive;
+when reading profile files, Symple Slicer treats them all as one large file.

+[machine_profiles/example_with_comments.toml]: https://github.com/SynDaverCO/symple-slicer/tree/master/src-app/config/profiles/machine_profiles/example_with_comments.toml
 [print_profiles/example_with_comments.toml]: https://github.com/SynDaverCO/symple-slicer/tree/master/src-app/config/profiles/print_profiles/example_with_comments.toml
 [profiles/profile_list_complex.toml]: https://github.com/SynDaverCO/symple-slicer/tree/master/src-app/config/profiles/profile_list_complex.toml